A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

 \subsection{Subsystems of Second Order Arithmetic}

-We assume some standard background in reverse mathematics and second-order arithmetic; in particular, we will assume that the reader is familiar with the definitions and key properties of the subsystems $\text{RCA}_0,$ $\text{WKL}_0$, and $\text{ACA}_0$.
-More information can be found in any standard text on reverse mathematics (see, for example, \cite{simpson2009subsystems} and \cite{hirschfeldt2015slicing}).
+We assume some standard background in reverse mathematics and second order arithmetic; in particular, we will assume that the reader is familiar with the definitions and key properties of the subsystems $\RCA_0,$ $\WKL_0$, $\WWKL_0$ and $\ACA_0$.
+More information can be found in any standard text on reverse mathematics (see, for example, \cite{simpson2009subsystems}, \cite{hirschfeldt2015slicing}, and~\cite{Dzhafarov:2022a}).

-However, we will briefly review some well-known equivalences for the above systems that we will need for this analysis.
-We will also review the definition of the subsystem Weak Weak König's Lemma, or $\text{WWKL}_0$, since this system is not as well-known.

-First, over $\text{RCA}_0$ the system $\text{WKL}_0$ is equivalent to several important compactness principles, of which we give two below.
-See \cite{simpson2009subsystems} for a proof.

-\begin{proposition} Over $\text{RCA}_0$, the system $\text{WKL}_0$ is equivalent to the following statements: \begin{enumerate}[(i)] \item In any metric space, any open covering of a compact set has a finite subcovering (Heine-Borel theorem). \item In any metric space, any nested decreasing sequence of nonempty compact sets has nonempty intersection. \end{enumerate} \end{proposition}

-For the system $\text{ACA}_0$, one of the most important equivalences involves the existence of ranges for functions on the natural numbers.
-In fact, in our analysis, we will almost exclusively use this equivalence when verifying that a given statement proves the axioms of $\text{ACA}_0$.